849 Logo (5k)

 A Word on Behavior

-When behavior problems occur during a Troop meeting, they will be deal with according to a discipline plan that has been established by the ranking Scouts.
+When behavior problems occur during a troop meeting, they will be deal with according to a discipline plan that has been established by the ranking Scouts.
 By maintaining order during the meetings everyone gets more out of them.
 Just so you know ahead of time, here is the plan the Scouts have established.

 Discipline Plan